Happy New Year!

 white heat laying waste the shell of all

-patient waiting, proper praying, false illuminating.
+patient waiting, proper praying, false

 No pretty contemplation this,